openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ips

 > REQUIRED.
 The array of IP addresses of the subject as observed by the Transmitter.
-The value MUST be in the format of an array of strings, each one of which represents the RFC 4001 [RFC4001] string representation of an IP address.
+The value MUST be in the format of an array of strings, each one of which represents the {{RFC4001}} string representation of an IP address.

 The "IP addresses" Subject Identifier Format is identified by the name